AshiInSun/PKS_method/doc/source/usage.rst

     * -v : enable to be more verbose.
 Adds the Markov Chain status to the logs, number of accepted/rejected swaps, DFGLS output to follow convergence.

-    * -g <positive integer>: exponent of the probability law used to pick the number of edges to swap.
+    * -g <positive integer> : exponent of the probability law used to pick the number of edges to swap.

-    * -e <positive integer>: sampling gap between each generated graph.
+    * -e <positive integer> : sampling gap between each generated graph.
 If not specified, will use a (slow) estimation method.

-    * \-\-output_number <positive integer>: number *N* of uncorrelated graphs to generate once the Markov Chain has reached its convergence.
+    * \-\-output_number <positive integer> : number *N* of uncorrelated graphs to generate once the Markov Chain has reached its convergence.
 Default to 1000.

-    * \-\-debug : makes some additional checks, like checking that the degree sequences hasn't changed after each swap.
-Slows down everything, only used for debuggin purposes.
+    * \-\-debug : makes some additional checks, like checking that the degree sequence hasn't changed after a swap (warning: slows down the code, only used for debugging purposes)

-    * \-\-keep_record : enable to store every step (as gzip file) of the Markov chain, as well as every permutation (warning: produces a very large number of files, mostly useful for debug purposes)
+    * \-\-keep_record : enable to store every step (as gzip file) of the Markov chain, as well as every permutation (warning: produces a large number of files, mostly useful for debugging purposes)

     * \-\-log_dir : only useful if keep_record is enabled.
 Specify a path to store each step of the Markov Chain